BDC Hamburger Icon

 Open row

 A savvy investor or banker can glance at a balance sheet and quickly tell how well the business is doing.
 Numbers don’t lie.
-That’s why you need to have your balance sheet in good shape if you want to take out a business loan or attract investors.
+That’s why you need to have your balance sheet in good shape if you want to take out the best business loan or attract investors.
 This article will walk you through how to construct a fortress balance sheet — one that stands strong against sudden financial crises.
-A strong balance sheet can make your business an attractive investment for growth and secure your future.
+A strong balance sheet can make your business an attractive investment so you can find investors for growth and secure your future.

-“A lot of small businesses just look at cash in and cash out,” Ben Richmond, country manager at Xero, told us.
+“A lot of small businesses just look at cash in and cash out,” Ben Richmond, managing director, North America at Xero, told us.
 “The balance sheet is important because it gives you the full preview of your business.”

 Every business is different, so there is no one-size-fits-all solution for strengthening your finances.
 Consider using some or all of these strategies to improve your cash flow statement and balance sheet.